Sign up for Funding Circle newsletter!

 The emergency advance is provided in as little as three days and doesn’t need to be repaid given the nature of the grant – even if you’re denied an EIDL.
 Keep in mind that the grant funds are available on a first-come, first-serve basis due to a $10 billion cap on the emergency relief program.

 The latest government program to be getting lots of attention is the Paycheck Protection Program or PPP.
-Find the application through Funding Circle here.
 Despite reports to the contrary, the application shouldn’t take you more than eight minutes, according to the SBA.

 Before we go into how to qualify, let’s cover what the PPP is.
 Essentially, it is an extension of the SBA’s 7(a) loan program to provide emergency funding for small businesses.
 It helps you keep employees on the payroll with loans that are eligible for forgiveness for up to eight weeks of payroll and fully backed by the U.S. government.
 Depending on the size of your payroll, you can borrow up to $10 million, also depending on the lender.

 As for the amount of emergency funding available to a small business, it’s calculated at 2.5 times your average monthly payroll across wages, tips, healthcare and retirement benefits, and taxes.
-Keep in mind; there is a ceiling of $500,000 when emergency funding is lent through a fintech company.
 The beauty of this loan is that once you’re approved, Funding Circle can have the funds to you in as fast as a single business day.
 And any amount used toward qualified uses such as payroll, mortgage interest, rent, and utilities will be forgiven.